kwartile/connected-component/README.md

 #### Implementation
 We implemented the algorithm on Apache Spark on HDFS using Scala.
 We also provide a sample graph generator and a driver program.
 You can tune the parameters of this generator to change the characteristics of the generated graph.
 The generator saves the generated graph on HDFS.
 You can use the driver program to read the generated graph and run the algorithm.
 The results of the algorithm is also stored on HDFS.
 Alternatively, you can call directly call the API to run the algorithm.

 In the implementation, we represent a node by a unique Long number.
 Input to the algorithm is a List of Cliques.
 A Clique is a list of nodes that are connected together.
-For example, given the above example (in figure one), the cliques can be:
+For example, the cliques can be:
 ```
 1:	List(1L, 2L, 3L)
 2:	List(3L, 4L)